 Plunge Pool Size: Does it Affect Price?

-While people can make their plunge pools as small as they want, most of these pools measure around 6 x 12 feet or 8 x 8 with the depth rarely exceeding six feet.
-In some cases, a larger plunge pool might be around 8 x 16 feet.
-However, if you go much larger than that, you’ll have to begin looking at prices for an inground swimming pool, not a plunge pool.
+While people can make their plunge pools as small as they want, most measure around 6 x 12 feet or 8 feet x 8 feet, with the depth rarely exceeding six feet.
+Larger plunge pools exist, but as you get larger, the pool essentially becomes an inground swimming pool, not a plunge pool.

 Estimating the Cost of Construction Materials

-Where you really begin to see differences in price is with the construction materials.
+Since most plunge pools are around the same size, the construction materials are where you really begin to see price differences.
 Most plunge pools use one of three materials: concrete, fiberglass, or vinyl.

-If you’re planning to build a concrete plunge pool, you shouldn’t expect to pay any less than $25,000.
+Concrete is the most expensive option for a plunge pool.
+If you’re planning to build a concrete plunge pool, you shouldn’t expect to pay any less than $20,000.
 In fact, depending on specific measurements, the total cost could be closer to $40,000.

 - No need to worry about tears or rips in the liner

-- You might need to perform an acid wash every 3-5 years to prevent mold buildup and leaks
+- You might need to perform an acid wash every 3-5 years to prevent algae buildup and staining

-If you don’t have a custom size or design in mind, you’ll probably find that using a fiberglass basin is a cheaper alternative.
-Fiberglass is still one of the most common construction materials for plunge pools, and it’ll cost you around $10,000 and $25,000.
-Keep in mind that the basin itself might not cost $10,000, but when you tack on labor and excavation costs, these numbers will seem a little more accurate.
+Most of the time, when you are installing a plunge pool, you don’t need an intricate custom design.
+So, if you don’t mind sacrificing customization, you’ll find that using a fiberglass basin is a much cheaper alternative.
+Fiberglass is still one of the most common construction materials for plunge pools, and it’ll cost you around $10,000 and $30,000.
+A small fiberglass shell might cost as little as $7,000 on its own, but when you tack on labor and excavation costs, these numbers will seem a little more accurate.

-The good news is that fiberglass cuts down on the installation time, and these basins are usually easy to maintain over time.
+The good news is that fiberglass cuts down on installation time, they last a very long time, and these basins are usually easier and cheaper to maintain over time.